The History of National Pet Week

 It is dedicated to the celebration of more than 200 million pets in America, the pets that are there to make our lives better each day.
 This week is also dedicated to promoting responsible care for our pets throughout the whole year.

 The Auxiliary announces a competition each year, creative and writing contests for the next year’s theme.
-If you like to check out the winners from this year, click HERE.
+If you like to check out the winners from previous years, click HERE.

 The Role of Pets